Allu Arjun filmography

 Arjun played the role of a college student in two films — Sukumar's directorial debut Arya, and V. V. Vinayak's Bunny.
 His role in the former was his breakthrough, earning him his first Nandi Special Jury Award.
-Arjun collaborated with A. Karunakaran on the film Happy, in which he played a villager completing his graduation in Hyderabad while working part-time as a pizza delivery boy.
+Arjun collaborated with A. Karunakaran on the film Happy.
 The film was a commercial success with its dubbed version becoming an all time blockbuster in Kerala.
 Arjun later collaborated with Puri Jagannadh on the film Desamuduru, in which he played the role of a crime reporter working for MAA TV.
-For the role, Arjun sported a long hairdo and worked out to develop sculpted abdominal muscles.
 Desamuduru received positive reviews from critics and became a commercial success, establishing him as an action hero.
 He received his second Filmfare Best Telugu Actor Award nomination for the same, he won CineMAA Awards for Best Actor Jury.
 In the same year he also made a cameo appearance in the film Shankar Dada Zindabad, directed by Prabhu Deva.